wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 Once the application is registered, you can manually start a sync to update the actual environment.
 Alternatively, Argo CD starts "healing" the application automatically, if the synchronization policy is set to do so.

 ## The Use Case: Implementing GitOps for our Quarkus-Simple App
 We've been using the [person service][2] over the course of this book.
 Let's continue to use it and create a GitOps workflow for it.
 You can find all the resources discussed here in the `gitops` folder within the `book-example` repository on GitHub.

-**AO: The first link below points to Red Hat OpenShift GitOps release notes.
-I don't think that's the best link to go to about the Operator.
-The current release notes don't mention the Operator.
-The page links to a page about Operators, but that page doesn't include GitOps!
-I suggest you point here to the same URL you use later, https://docs.openshift.com/container-platform/4.8/cicd/gitops/installing-openshift-gitops.html.**

 We are going to set up Argo CD (via the [OpenShift GitOps Operator][3]) on OpenShift 4.8 (via [Red Hat CodeReady Containers][4]).
-We are going to use [Tekton to build a pipeline][5], which updates the [person-simple-config](https://github.com/wpernath/quarkus-simple-config) Git repository with the latest image digest of the build.
+We are going to use [Tekton to build a pipeline][5], which updates the [person-service-config][6] Git repository with the latest image digest of the build.
 Argo CD should then detect the changes and should start a synchronization of our application.

 **NOTE**: Typically, a GitOps pipeline does not directly push changes into the main branch of a configuration repository.
 Instead, the pipeline should commit into a feature branch or release branch and should create a pull request, so that committers can review changes before they are merged to the main branch.

 ## The Application Configuration Repository
-First of all, let's create a new repository for our application configuration (`person-simple-config`).
+First of all, let's create a new repository for our application configuration (`person-service-config`).

 One of the main concepts behind GitOps is to represent your the configuration and build parameters of your application as a Git repository.
 This  repository could either be part of the source code repository or separate.
 As I am a big fan of [*separation of concerns*][7], we will create a new repository containing [artifacts that we built in earlier chapters using Kustomize][8]: